-Those seeking the famed Irish landscape, plan a day in the Wicklow Mountains.
-In this national park, you’ll find untouched Irish hills, and forests.
+Those seeking the famed Irish landscape plan a day in the Wicklow Mountains.
+In this national park, you’ll find untouched Irish hills and forests (It is almost as beautiful as Camping in Yosemite).
 But also thousands of years of history, and ruins.

-One perk of visiting Wicklow is that it offers day-trippers a wealth of options.
+One perk of visiting the Wicklow mountains is that it offers day-trippers a wealth of options.

 The 6th-century monastery, in the Glendalough valley, is the highlight of Wicklow National Park.